score a recording and render the report

 The visual report

-One self-contained HTML file: a to-scale timeline for every event, drawn from the real frame data, with analytics on top and the evidence one click below.
+One self-contained HTML file: a to-scale timeline for every event, analytics on top, the evidence one click below.
 Zero external requests; it opens offline by double-click.
+With --embed-audio the scored clip lands inside the file, so share it with the same care as the recording.

 bash